palakv07/PromptToImage/README.md

-# Image-Detector
+# Prompt to image
-A python based ai code using python libraries to detect image and confidence of image detector
+A python based ai code using python libraries to generate image by giving a simple prompt.